aldotapia/CircuitPython_AS7265x_SF_triad/README.md

 Introduction
 ============

-Driver for the AS7265x spectral sensors based on AS7265x
+Driver for the Sparkfun AS7265x spectral sensors based on Adafruit AS726x circuitpython library

 Installation and Dependencies
 =============================